The Gospel According to St. Matthew (film): Casting

+Filming

+Pasolini intentionally shot the film in Italy.
+He visited the Holy Land but found the locations unsuitable and "commercialized."
+In addition, he commented that Israel's landscape was simply too modern and industrialized to stand in for the time of Christ.
+Pasolini's location scouting in the Holy Land is documented in the adjoining feature-length documentary Location Hunting in Palestine, released a year later.
+For Mary and Joseph's working-class home, Pasolini used the real-life cave dwellings of the Sassi di Matera.

 Pasolini described his experience filming The Gospel According to Matthew as very different from his previous films.
 He stated that while his shooting style on his previous film Accattone was "reverential," when his shooting style was applied to a biblical source it "came out rhetorical. ...
 And then when I was shooting the baptism scene near Viterbo I threw over all my technical preconceptions.
 I started using the zoom, I used new camera movements, new frames which were not reverential, but almost documentary [combining] an almost classical severity with the moments that are almost Godardian, for example in the two trials of Christ shot like 'cinema verite.' ...
 The Point is that ...
 I, a non-believer, was telling the story through the eyes of a believer.
 The mixture at the narrative level produced the mixture stylistically."